Mdeca/vim-config/README.md

 # vim-config
-my vim configuration (lot of python, autocompletition, fuzzy finder, debugger, ...)
+My vim configuration (lot of python, autocompletition, fuzzy finder, debugger, ...)

 A vim configuration for the modern pythonista (plus some other goodies)